Izin/halo-pc-2k19/README.md

 ## Warning

-The mod uses [Chimera](https://github.com/Dwood15/Chimera), a third-party software that update technical elements of Halo, but does NOT supports Halo PC (retail version of Halo: CE).
+The mod uses [Chimera](https://github.com/Dwood15/Chimera), a third-party software that updates technical elements of Halo.
+However it does NOT support Halo PC (retail version of Halo: CE).
 No guarantees can be made on Halo PC stability!

 # Table of Contents